Go Back Email Link

 Cake:

-• Melt the chocolate and then set to one side.
-Using a mixer or electric whisk, beat the sugar and butter until light and fluffy.
-Add in the eggs one at a time followed by the melted chocolate.
+• Using a mixer or electric whisk, beat the sugar and butter until light and fluffy.

-• Bake for around 25-30 minutes until an inserted skewer or toothpick comes out clean.
+• Pour the batter into the prepared tin and bake for 25–30 minutes, or until a skewer or toothpick inserted in the centre comes out clean.
 Leave to cool in the pan.

 Blackberry Sauce: